developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/decoders/index.md

 </div>
 &#42; _Enabled by default_

-_**Note**: Some Decoders do not have configurable parameters, and are therefore omitted from the Decoder Parameters section_.
+_**Note**: Decoders that do not have configurable parameters do not appear in the Decoder Parameters section.

 ### Enable/Disable Decoders